stlukesdy/yr11sdd2015_node/tasks.md

 ## Task 9

 Write a program that reads in a two lines from the console.
-The first input should be an integer indicating a length l.
+The first input should be an integer indicating a length `l`.
 The second input should be a word.
 If the length of the word is less or equal to l then the output should be 'OK'.
-If the length of the word is greater than l then the output should be 'TOO LONG'.
+If the length of the word is greater than `l` then the output should be 'TOO LONG'.

 Example:
 <table>